pungentee/os_kfkz/Labs/n2/README.md

 - ⌘ + H – Go to the Home Screen
 - ⌘ + Space – Open Spotlight search
 - ⌘ + Tab – Switch between open apps
-- ⌘ + Shift + 3 – Take a screenshot
+- ⌘ + Shift + 3 – Take a ./attachments/Screenshot
-- ⌘ + Shift + 4 – Take a screenshot and open Markup
+- ⌘ + Shift + 4 – Take a ./attachments/Screenshot and open Markup
 - ⌘ + Option + D – Show or hide the Dock
 Many apps, like Safari and Notes, support additional shortcuts for navigation and text editing